vzachari/IronSmithQSM/README.md

 Terminal 3:
 **Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis**

-Terminals 1-3 will each be running a different instance of Ironsmith (each working on a different set of participants) but all instances will be working on the same group/list of participants (from **File.csv**) and in the same output folder (**/home/data/MyAmazingExp/QSM_Analysis output folder**) and will only create a single set of group output files (see section #6 below).
+Terminals 1-3 will each be running a different instance of Ironsmith (each working on a different set of participants) but all instances will be working on the same group/list of participants (from **File.csv**) and in the same output folder (**/home/data/MyAmazingExp/QSM_Analysis**) and will only create a single set of group output files (see section #6 below).

 ### Viewing output NIFTI files